If you have mastered most of the core dances in Level 1.5,

 - You can recover easily from mistakes and immediately keep dancing.

 The Level 1.5 dance repertoire is often repeated.

 If you will be bored learning the same dances, it is time to move up.

 For those of you who like details: The Level 1.5 dances were chosen for their variety and for introducing more complicated line dance steps: Lock steps, weave, hook/hitch, kick ball change, coaster step, swivels, heel digs, triple step half turn, hip bumps, tango basics, serpiente, lindy, cross shuffle, Monterey turn

 So, stay in Level 1.5 if you wish.
 Move up to Level 2 if you are ready for more challenges.

 The most important thing is to have fun!

 - some “quick review” warm-up Level 1.5 dances

-- full teaching of any Level 2 dance.
+- full teaching of most Level 2 dance.
 Since the Level 2 dances are more complicated, some dances may be taught over 2 weeks.
 It may take a few weeks to master the Level 2 dances.